3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-javaScript.md

 ### parseInt()

-You can convert a string to an integer using the built-in [`parseInt()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) method.
-This takes the 'base' for the conversion as an optional second argument, which you should always provide:
+You can convert a string to an integer using the built-in [parseInt()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) method.
+This takes the 'base' for the conversion as an optional second argument:

 ```javascript
 parseInt('123');